gthe0/Alpha-Compiler/README.md

-# HY340 - PHASE 3
+# HY340 - PHASE 5

 ## Overview

 This project is a simple implementation of a compiler using Flex and Bison/YACC for the Alpha programming language.
-We generate the Intermidiate Representation (IR) based on the specifications given to us and Syntax-directed translation.
+Here, we generate the Alpha binary based on the IR generation.

 ## Contributors